VinayDhiman/ObjectDetection/README.md

 # ObjectDetection
-In this project we are going to detect/ identify objects through live stream by using YOLO function.
+In this project we are going to detect/ identify objects by using YOLO function.

 ## Step.1 Open Code file and Run